inpsyde/objects-hooks-remover/README.md

 Closures are the most tricky callbacks to remove, because it is hard to distinguish them.

-In facts, all the closures are in PHP instances of the same class, `Closure`, and not having a method name there's very little left to distinguish one closure from another.
+In facts, in PHP, all closures are instances of the same class, `Closure`, and not having a method name there's very little left to distinguish one closure from another.

 This function uses two ways to distinguish closures:

-- the object bound to the closure
+- the object the closure is bound to,
 - the closure signature.

 ### About closures bound object